MichaelCurrin/dev-cheatsheets/cheatsheets/shell/sudoers.md

 - [source](https://askubuntu.com/questions/21343/how-to-make-sudo-remember-my-password-and-how-to-add-an-application-to-startup)
 - [source](https://askubuntu.com/questions/147241/execute-sudo-without-password)

-Another source says to edit the `admin` line:
+Another source says to edit the `admin` line instead - remember this will affect _all_ users on your machine with sudo access, not just yours.

 ```
 %admin ALL=(ALL) NOPASSWD: ALL